loricooperhdf/originalpages.github.io/solutions/HDF_consulting.md

-# HDF® Consulting
+# HDF&copy; Consulting

-### HDF®, HPC, and big data compute industry and technology experts
+### HDF&copy;, HPC, and big data compute industry and technology experts

 From development rapid-start to system optimization and software troubleshooting, our team can save you time and resources on projects large and small.
-The HDF Group’s industry experts, scientists, and engineers have extensive experience in applying HPC and HDF® technologies across a wide variety of industries and scientific fields.
+The HDF Group's industry experts, scientists, and engineers have extensive experience in applying HPC and HDF&copy; technologies across a wide variety of industries and scientific fields.

 ## Advantages
 * Expert guidance and assistance through early HDF technical decisions to ensure project success and avoid missteps